miketabb33/michaels-articles/articles/oauth.md

 The Back Channel does not mean back end.
 A JavaScript app can use fetch or AJAX and that would be considered Back Channel because the JavaScript is handling the HTTP request directly.

 #### Front Channel
-Uses the address bar to move data between 2 systems.
-It’s similar to using a package delivery service to deliver a package.
+Uses the address bar to move data between two systems.
+It is similar to using a package delivery service to deliver a package.(use a sentence)

 1. There’s no direct link between the Application and the Authorization Server.
 2. Was the data intercepted?
-3. From the sender’s perspective: did the data get to the intended recipient?
+3. From the sender’s perspective, did the data get to the intended recipient?
-4. From the receiver’s prospective: did the data come from a legitimate source?
+4. From the receiver’s prospective, did the data come from a legitimate source?

 #### Channel Usage
 The end goal is for the Application to get an access token from the Authentication Server and the most secure way is the back channel.
 However, when we want the user to give consent to provide an access token, we need to use the Front Channel.

 #### Implicit Flow
-Uses the Front Channel for both the Applications authentication request and the Authentication Servers response.
+Uses the Front Channel for both the Applications authentication request and the Authentication Servers response. (awkward)

 First, the Application makes a request to the Authorization Server via the address bar.
 To Application includes information in the query string, none of which is particularly sensitive or secret, like:
 1. Who the app is (Client Id)
-2. What it’s trying to do
+2. What it is trying to do
 3. Requested scopes

 Then, after user sign in, the Authentication Server redirects back the the Application via the address bar.
-The redirect url will provide the access token as a query string, which is where the security vulnerability comes in.
+The redirect URL will provide the access token as a query string, which is where the security vulnerability comes in.
 This flow is not secure because the Authorization Server is unable to reliably know for sure that they are providing an access token to a trusted Application.

 ### Application Identity